 Staged Concert Readings

 These readings of never-before-produced musicals by BIPOC (Black, Indigenous, and People of Color) writers and composers from across the country were selected from submissions to the MKE MaKEs New Musical Works series.
-Skylight will present the finalists in concert readings on April 22, 23 and 24, 2022.
+Skylight will present the finalists in concert readings on May 6-8, 2022.